 A thief nearly pulled off a “granddaughter in trouble” phone scam, but Garfield police grabbed him before he could collect $7,500 from the elderly target, authorities said.

-Manuel Robinson, 39, of Hazelton, PA, told the would-be victim his granddaughter in Florida had been arrested the night before and needed the money for bail, Lt.
+Manuel Robinson, 39, of Hazelton, PA, told the would-be victim his granddaughter in Florida had been arrested the night before and needed the money for bail, Capt.
 Richard Uram said Wednesday.

 After following Robinson’s instructions to send the cash to a DeWitt Street address in Garfield, the intended spoke with his granddaughter, Uram said.

-She immediately called Garfield police Wednesday morning, the lieutenant said.
+She immediately called Garfield police Wednesday morning, the captain said.

 Detectives Michael Latona and Dennis Serritella intercepted the money as it was being delivered to its intended destination, Uram said.